-Amazon Prime has been the go to source for home goods delivery for a while now.
-In fact, the service now accounts for nearly 30% of home grocery deliveries in selected markets.
+Amazon has been the go-to source for home goods delivery for a while now.
+In fact, the service accounts for nearly 30% of home grocery deliveries in selected markets.
 Best of all, customers do not have to stock up on items to meet a certain shipping quota or price.
-Even a single box of cereal can be ordered and delivered to your front door within a timely and professional manner.
-This includes same day or next day deliveries on all purchases.
+Even a single box of cereal can be ordered and delivered to your front door in a timely and professional manner.

-While Amazon Prime Pantry is certainly dominating the home goods delivery market, they now have stiff competition in the form of the Target Restock service.
+While Amazon Pantry is certainly dominating the home goods delivery market, they now have stiff competition in the form of the Target Restock service.
 What is Target Restock?
 This ordering option, like Amazon Pantry, does not require a membership and it provides customers another way to save at Target.
-This service also delivers pantry and household items to your door with same day or next day deliveries.
-The process works in the following way:
+This offering also delivers pantry and household items to your door with next day deliveries.

-· Amazon Pantry seems to have more items in stock and is available in more areas.
-Target’s Restock services are only available in certain cities, states and regions.
+Amazon Pantry seems to have more items in stock and is available in more areas.
+The Target Restock service is only available in certain cities, states and regions.
 You will have to enter your zip code to check for eligibility and availability.

-With this in mind, Amazon Pantry is clearly the leader in home grocery and pantry item delivery services.
+With all of this in mind, Amazon Pantry is clearly the leader in home grocery and pantry item delivery services.
 However, Target’s services are continuing to soar in popularity despite their limitations.
 Although the Target Restock service may not be able to catch up to Amazon Pantry, it’s same-day delivery offering through Shipt may give Amazon’s same-day delivery service a run for its money.